 The inverter, converting DC to AC, is another key component.
 String inverters are the cheapest but can underperform in shade.
-Microinverters and power optimizers perform better in partial shade but are pricier, comprising 73% of bids.
+Microinverters and power optimizers perform better in partial shade but are pricier, comprising 73% of bids.8

 Seller quality also influences a buyer's choice, and EnergySage provides metrics like star ratings, experience, and reviews.
 Although sellers' names are anonymized, each installer is identified in the data by unique IDs.
 By the end of 2016, 60% of bids came from five-star-rated installers, while 18% came from unrated installers.
-The average bid was from an installer with nearly 2,400 completed installations, but there is notable variation in experience.
+The average bid was from an installer with nearly 2,400 completed installations, but there is notable variation in experience.9

-&lt;sup>8Appendix Figure A.4 maps the projects, showing concentration in larger metropolitan areas.
+7Appendix Figure A.4 maps the projects, showing a concentration in major metro areas.

-&lt;sup>9Microinverters are identified by if the brand is Enphase Energy or SolarEdge Technologies.
+8Microinverters are identified by the brands Enphase Energy or SolarEdge Technologies.